Lynx-Eco/repod/README.md

 # Ask about a remote repository (HTTPS or SSH URL)
 repod https://github.com/username/repo --ask "Summarize architecture and key modules"

+# Copy the model's answer from --ask to the clipboard
+repod --ask "Explain the build pipeline" --copy

 # Commit to a specific branch (creates/switches if needed)
 repod --commit=feature/my-branch